onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/using-ers.md

 # Using Customer Self Styling for customizing looks and behaviour of DABP

-Look and some behaviour can be customized by using [Customer Self Styling](../../../self-styling/index.md) The base folder in the git repository for DABP should be named `delegation`.
+Look & feel and some behaviour can be customized by using [Customer Self Styling](../../../self-styling/index.md) The base folder in the git repository for DABP should be named `delegation`.

 ## Changing look and feel